 The Bureau of Labor Statistics predicts that nursing employment will grow at a rate of 9 percent through 2030 – faster than the average for all jobs.
 Plus, the aging of baby boomer nurses who are nearing retirement and the growing health demands of boomers are causing a current and predicted future nursing shortage.
 This 65+ demographic has grown rapidly, jumping from 41 million people in 2011 to 71 million in 2019—a 73% increase.

 In addition to the growing need for nurses, violent crime is ever-present in our society.
 Although crime rates in the U.S. rise and fall, tens of thousands of Americans will suffer from violent crime each year.
-Some statistics that may affect the demand for forensic nurses in the future:

 Part Five Which Schools Have the Best Forensic Nursing Programs?

 This list is based on a number of factors including:

 - NCLEX pass rate